ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/default-stack-provisioning/README.md

 ansible-galaxy role install -r requirements.yml
 ```

-### 2. Configure and apply the template
+### 3. Configure and apply the template

-This template can used interactively or non-interactively (i.e. with one single command to configure and also execute).
+This template can be used interactively or non-interactively (i.e. with one single command to configure and also execute).
 Please beware that, regardless of your mode of choice, the complete execution may take several minutes, up to an hour.

-#### 2.1.
+#### 3.1.
 Interactive Mode

 By running the following command, you can trigger an interactive session that
 prompts you for the necessary user inputs, and then applies changes to your